Introduction

 Sample collection and processing

-The first step in QC for human biomolecular data is ensuring the proper collection and processing of samples.
+The first step in QC for human biomolecular data is ensuring the safe proper collection and processing of samples.
+The Centers for Disease Control have published guidelines for safe handling of infectious agents, which can be found here.
 This includes collecting all clinical information that will be relevant for the analysis.
-To have some guidance and considerations related to the sample collection and processing you can visit this documentation.
+For guidance and considerations related to the sample collection and processing specific to SARS-CoV, plese visit this documentation.

 - Rapid and Efficient Sample Collection: During an infectious disease outbreak, it is crucial to collect samples as quickly and efficiently as possible to identify and contain the spread of the disease.
 A well-organised sampling plan should be implemented, including guidelines for sample collection, transport, and storage, and appropriate training should be provided to personnel.